 This is the crux of what cryptocurrencies look to do.
-It gives people the power to make transactions of value directly between each other, without the need for a centralized authority to store their funds or facilitate these transactions.
+It gives people the power to make transactions of value directly between each other.
+This can all be done without the need for a centralized authority to store their funds or facilitate these transactions.

 Furthermore, many cryptocurrencies allow you to do this anonymously and quickly, without the need for centralized approval.
-The more difficult it becomes to win that approval in the traditional financial system, the greater the demand for a decentralized financial system grows.
+The more difficult it is to win that approval, the greater the demand for a decentralized financial system.

-While the benefits are clear, crypto is hard to accept by mainstream institutions because of the steep learning curve needed to understand how it works and the price volatility associated with most cryptocurrencies.
+While the benefits are clear, crypto is hard to accept by mainstream institutions.
+This is because understanding how crypto works requires a steep learning curve.

-Many are put off by the technical aspects of the technology while most financial institutions are just too worried about the wild swings in value that have characterized the cryptocurrency markets over the past few years.
+Meanwhile, many investors and financial institutions worry about wild swings in value.
+A feature that has characterized cryptocurrency markets over the past few years.

-However, there is a crypto option that addresses many of these concerns and could well offer a gateway to crypto for mainstream institutions.
+However, there is a crypto option that addresses many of these concerns.
+This could offer a gateway to crypto for mainstream institutions.

 Stablecoins: A gateway to crypto

 Stablecoins have been part and parcel of the crypto landscape for a number of years.
-While they may be met with some skepticism by crypto veterans, stablecoins could provide the potential for mass user adoption of cryptocurrency.
+Crypto veterans are often skeptical of stablecoins.
+However, stablecoins could provide the potential for mass user adoption of cryptocurrency.

 For the uninitiated, stablecoins are cryptocurrencies tied to a stable asset or assets.
-This is intended to negate the price volatility that is associated with various decentralized cryptocurrencies.
+This is intended to negate the price volatility of various decentralized cryptocurrencies.

-Stablecoins are usually fixed to a fiat currency, like the US dollar, and offer an easier transition into crypto for the layperson because they can easily understand what a stablecoin is worth and don’t have to be concerned about wild price swings.
+Stablecoins are usually fixed to a fiat currency, like the US dollar.
+They offer an easier transition into crypto for the layperson because they can easily understand what a stablecoin is worth and don’t have to be concerned about wild price swings.

-It’s also great for retailers because they can accept stablecoins without taking on unwanted currency risk –the possibility that your crypto holdings could appreciate or depreciate in value.
-Plus, they still have to pay their bills in traditional fiat currency, so until the ecosystem is entirely ready to accept crypto, stablecoins will bridge the gap.
+It’s also great for retailers.
+They can accept stablecoins without taking on unwanted currency risk.
+There is a much lower possibility that your crypto holdings could appreciate or depreciate in value.
+Plus, most still have to pay their bills in traditional fiat currency.
+Until the ecosystem is entirely ready to accept crypto, stablecoins will bridge the gap.